Grass Fed Beef, Raise Your Own

 However, please consider these cautionary notes:

-- Unless you have about 10 acres for warm-season grazing, you may be doing a little feeding all throughout the year.
+- Unless you have about 10 acres for warm-season grazing, you may find yourself buying supplemental feed even during the growing season..
 However, if you are planning on finishing your calves on grain, you can get along with far less space.
 The less the space, the more of a mess you can expect your calves to make of their quarters, especially in a wet year.
 They can destroy even hardy native grasses in too small of an enclosure in a single season.

 - Water can present as many challenges as food.
 The calves will need a constant supply of clean, fresh water to thrive.
 They will also need constant access to mineral supplement.